Please find a list of our nursery frequently asked questions.

 Do you cook your own food?

-Yes, all our healthy meals are freshly cooked on the premises by our qualified nursery cook, Shaun Chef using fresh fruit and vegetables wherever possible, and keeping processed foods to a minimum.
+Yes, all our healthy meals are freshly cooked on the premises by our qualified nursery cook, Chef Sean using fresh fruit and vegetables wherever possible, and keeping processed foods to a minimum.
 Full details are available on our parent information section on the website.

 Will my child be able to sleep during the day?